 CE inspects food premises

-Chief Executive Carrie Lam today visited restaurants in a commercial building at Quarry Bay to inspect how they are implementing various measures to prevent the spread of COVID-19 in accordance with the requirements of a new regulation which took effect on March 28.
+Chief Executive Carrie Lam today visited restaurants in a commercial building at Quarry Bay to inspect their implementation of various measures to prevent the spread of COVID-19 in accordance with the requirements of a new regulation which took effect on March 28.

-Mrs Lam witnessed that various epidemic preventive measures had been implemented to comply with the regulation.
+Mrs Lam witnessed that various epidemic preventive measures had been executed to comply with the regulation.

 The restaurants had also taken proactive steps to support the fight against the disease.
 Some self-initiated actions included providing discounts for takeaways and arranging seats to enable customers to face the same direction.